 So you want to travel to Venezuela?
 You have probably already seen the bright red map and header on the Bureau of Consulate Affairs website screaming “don’t go you reckless idiot!!” but still wondering if you could try your luck.

-As someone who has visited Venezuela (or at least, some parts of it) last January (2019), I thought I would write an article and share my thoughts about it.
-It is a fairly long and detail article, but I feel it is important to read about these details if you are really considering to travel to Venezuela.
+As someone who visited Venezuela (or at least, some parts of it) in January 2019, I thought I would write an article and share my thoughts about it.
+It is a fairly long and detailed article, but I feel it is important to read about these details if you are really considering traveling to Venezuela.

 Before we start, a little disclaimer here.
-The words on this page only reflect my opinion and my experience, on what is the “least unsafe” ways of visiting Venezuela right now.
-They are not official recommendations and you are responsible for your own choices and actions. 🙂
+The words on this page only reflect my opinion and my experience, on what is the “least unsafe” way of visiting Venezuela.
+They are not official recommendations.
+The situation in the country and the world may change anytime and it’s up to you to make sure it is compatible with travel.
+You are responsible for your own choices and actions. 🙂

 The Situation in Venezuela and What it Means for Travelers